MuhammadSaadBandukda/python-learning/notes.md

 squared_number = [x**2 for x in range(1,11)]
 print(squared_number)
 #run it yourself to see magic
-# it has defined in loop topic which is on next file
+# it has defined in loop topic

 ```